 To communicate stability, success, and significance, we designed a history page.
 With the timeline feature, users can explore the University’s past accomplishments by decade or year.

 To ensure a strong reputation moving into the future, we highlighted key leadership figures in the school on the leadership page.
 Separated from the faculty page, the leadership page gives a quick overview of the Administration, Board Members, Program Coordinators, and Graduate Study professors.
 Each leader has their name, title, and—in a pop up—contact information and a bio.

 Finally, to broadcast, their national presence in the music education field, the international prizes page and subpages showcases that they don’t just win awards, they give them out to high-caliber performers all around the world.

 In addition to acting as a “why-Bienen” brochure, a website redesign presented the opportunity to be a more functional tool for prospective students.
+To recruit students, you must make it easy for students to engage with your university.
 After learning about why they should apply to Bienen, what action would they want to take?

 After interviewing students, we discovered three key conversions, all depending on where the student was along their user journey:

 - Scheduling an audition / applying to the University